protege_pizza

 Protégé allows classes to be declared as disjoint.

-This enables reasoners to detect controdictions automatically.
+This enables reasoners to detect contradictions automatically.

 For example, if an individual were incorrectly classified as both: